zukudm/nolus/README.md

 After creating a new key, its information will be shown alongside the seed phrase.
 Make sure to write it down, as it is the only way to restore your keys.

-# List of Ansible playbooks:

-nolus_networks_setup.yml - Setup Nolus-netwroks node within your Linux box.
-Run it from root user.

-nolus_networks_validator_setup.yml - Run a Validator

-nolus_remove.yml  - Remove all nolus-netwroks data, suitable for all cases.

 # Update

 Not done yet :(